 Alzheimer’s Caregiver Support Program

-Through an acquired grant from the New York State Department of Health, Family and Children’s Association (FCA) and Long Island Alzheimer’s Foundation (LIAF) are spearheading a new Alzheimer’s Caregiver Support Program which focuses on aiding under-served Alzheimer’s Disease (AD) Caregivers in Westbury, Freeport and Hempstead, NY.
+Through an acquired grant from the New York State Department of Health, Family & Children’s Association (FCA) and Long Island Alzheimer’s Foundation (LIAF) are spearheading a new Alzheimer’s Caregiver Support Program which focuses on aiding under-served Alzheimer’s Disease (AD) Caregivers in Westbury, Freeport and Hempstead, NY.
 The program provides AD Caregivers with the latest educational materials regarding AD and more importantly connecting them with other AD caregivers in fun and social settings.
 Additionally, the program provides education and support groups in the aforementioned targeted communities.

 The Alzherimer’s Caregiver Support Program’s mission is to expand the safety net for the caregiver of individuals with Alzheimer’s Disease and related types of dementia by addressing the need for support and stress reduction.
 Caregiver support services are designed to restore the mental and physical well-being of caregivers and improve their quality of life.